rwlpf/SqlBitsBuddies/Documents/Feedback2022.md

 -   Compounded by not knowing who other helper was in the room

--   Maybe buddies should RM less so they can be in Community Zone less
+-   Maybe buddies should RM less so they can be in Community Zone more

 -   Separate part of app to allow buddies to allocate themselves to Community Zone at specific times